Surface (mathematics): Tangent plane and normal vector

 A point p where the above Jacobian matrix has rank two is called regular, or, more properly, the parametrization is called regular at p.

 The tangent plane at a regular point p is the unique plane passing through p and having a direction parallel to the two row vectors of the Jacobian matrix.
 The tangent plane is an affine concept, because its definition is independent of the choice of a metric.
 In other words, any affine transformation maps the tangent plane to the surface at a point to the tangent plane to the image of the surface at the image of the point.

-The normal line at a point of a surface is the unique line passing through the point and perpendicular to the tangent plane; the normal vector is a vector which is parallel to the normal.
+The normal line at a point of a surface is the unique line passing through the point and perpendicular to the tangent plane; a normal vector is a vector which is parallel to the normal line.

 For other differential invariants of surfaces, in the neighborhood of a point, see Differential geometry of surfaces.